berkeleygamelab/PictureYourself/README.md

     - functions that deal with setup, independent processes, etc. that don't necessarily relate directly to user interaction
     - don't logically map to abstract entity (e.g. Camera, Sticker)

-  - Directives

-#### (!
-OLD !)
-File structure and logic

-  - public/js/index  : all JS files used for the homepage
-  - public/js/scenarios : all JS files used for main interactive page
-      - handles stickers being dropped onto image, sends data to kinetic.js
-  - public/js/layout : JS file used to make the navigation bar interactive
-  - users/minifier.rb: minifies JS and CSS files before they're run
-  - db.rb : seeds new images loaded into 'public/images' folder into the database
-  - scenario.js : HTTP request is made to /stickers.
-Sticker table is queried, data turned into JSON
-  - factories.js : manipulates transparent buttons on images

-- When making changes locally, just refreshing the page will register the new changes (Shotgun does NOT need to be restarted).
-However, Shotgun DOES have to be restarted when installing new gems.